-The contents of this Policy must also govern the conduct of entities in the nature of foundations linked to the Group.
+The contents of this Policy must also govern the conduct of the foundations linked to the Group.

 3. Objectives of the Sustainable Development Strategy

 Fulfilment of the corporate interest, as defined in the By-Laws, requires the implementation of a sustainable development strategy that favours the "sustainable creation of value by engaging in the activities included in its corporate object, taking into account other Stakeholders related to its business activity and its institutional reality (...)".